temporalio/documentation/docs/go/how-to-use-a-side-effect-in-go.md

 }
 ```

-The only way to fail Side Effect is to panic, which causes Workflow Task failure.
-The Workflow Task after Timeout is rescheduled and re-executed giving Side Effect another chance to succeed.
-Be careful to not return any data from the Side Effect function any other way than through its recorded return value.
+The only way to fail a Side Effect is to panic, which causes Workflow Task failure.
+The Workflow Task after Timeout is rescheduled and re-executed giving the Side Effect another chance to succeed.
+Be careful not to return any data from the Side Effect function any way other than through its recorded return value.

 Do not use `SideEffect()` to modify closures.
-Always retrieve result from Side Effect's encoded return value.
+Always retrieve results from a Side Effect's encoded return value.

 ```go
 // Will not run.